szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Some options to choose from:

 - Evasion attempts can critically miss (5%).
-This pairs well with my saving throw overhaul, if you feel that the improved saves vs. breath gives them too much advantage.
+This pairs well with my Saving Throw overhaul, if you feel that the improved saves vs. breath gives them too much advantage.
 (ON by default)
 - Only single-classed thieves can evade (OFF by default)
 - Multi-classed thieves can evade, but they only manage to make an attempt 50% of the time (ON by default)

 Check the config file to choose what you like.
 Install after all content that adds spells, effects, and tweaks, and definitely after any component that adds IWD Evasion to the game.
 To be extra sure, put it at the end.

-### Make a selection of spells ignore magic resistance (1531) (IWDEE BGEE BG2EE EET)
+### Make a selection of spells ignore Magic Resistance (1531) (IWDEE BGEE BG2EE EET)

 The full list of spells is as follows: Detect Evil, Know Alignment, Stinking Cloud, Entangle, Grease, Web, Summon Cow, Glitterdust, Magical Stone, Call Lightning, Cloudburst, Summon Insects / Insect Plague / Creeping Doom, Nature's Beauty, Storm of Vengeance, Mold Touch, Smashing Wave, Shout / Great Shout, Thorn Spray, Spike Growth.